oguimbal/jcool-docs/negociation/intro.md

 # Introduction to ping-pong forms

-When both parties (you and your opponent) are involved in a mediation, they will have to interact in order to find an agreement.
+When you and your opponent are involved in a mediation, you will have to interact in order to find an agreement.

 When using Justice.cool *manually*, this interaction is performed using several forms that each party will have to fill on a per-turn basis.

-As those forms are quite same if you are a demander or a defender, and given that you have to fill them turn by turn, we nicknamed them `ping-pong` forms.
+As those forms are quite the same if you are a demander or a defender, and given that you have to fill them turn by turn, we nicknamed them `ping-pong` forms.

 Those forms are split in two different parts.